This policy was updated on May 24 2018.

 Volunteers will be asked to complete an anonymised equal opportunities questionnaire once they are inducted.
 Participation is voluntary, but we may use aggregated data collected to monitor progress against diversity targets and when reporting to funders.

-When you sign up to join ESP we will collect your name, email address, website, phone number, date of birth and demographic information.
+When you sign up to join EOP we will collect your name, email address, website, phone number, date of birth and demographic information.
 We will also ask about your educational experience and where you studied.
-Eastside Projects may use this data for marketing purposes, which may include contacting you by email with news about our activities and the ESP programme.
+Eastside Projects may use this data for marketing purposes, which may include contacting you by email with news about our activities and the EOP programme.
 We will never share your details without your consent, you will not be sent any unlawful marketing or spam and you will always have the opportunity to opt-out.
 We may use anonymised aggregated data in applications and reports to funders.

 7. Your Access Rights